T helper cell: Th1/Th2 model

 While we know about the types of cytokine patterns helper T cells tend to produce, we understand less about how the patterns themselves are decided.
 Various evidence suggests that the type of APC presenting the antigen to the T cell has a major influence on its profile.
 Other evidence suggests that the concentration of antigen presented to the T cell during primary activation influences its choice.
 The presence of some cytokines (such as the ones mentioned above) will also influence the response that will eventually be generated, but our understanding is nowhere near complete.

 Th17 helper cells

-Th17 helper cells are a subset of T helper cells developmentally distinct from Th1 and Th2 lineages producing interleukin 17 (IL-17).
+Th17 helper cells are a subset of T helper cells developmentally distinct from Th1 and Th2 lineages.

-Th cells produce IL-17 which is a pro inflammatory substance.
-This means it is especially good at fighting extracellular pathogens and fungi.
+Th17 cells produce interleukin 17 (IL-17), a pro-inflammatory substance, as well as interleukins 21 and 22.
+This means that Th17 cells are especially good at fighting extracellular pathogens and fungi, particularly during mucocutaneous immunity against Candida spp.

 THαβ helper cells

 THαβ helper cells provide the host immunity against viruses.
 Their differentiation is triggered by IFN α/β or IL-10.
 Their key effector cytokine is IL-10.
 Their main effector cells are NK cells as well as CD8 T cells, IgG B cells, and IL-10 CD4 T cells.
 The key THαβ transcription factors are STAT1 and STAT3 as well as IRFs.
 IL-10 from CD4 T cells activate NK cells' ADCC to apoptose virus-infected cells and to induce host as well as viral DNA fragmentation.
 IFN alpha/beta can suppress transcription to avoid virus replication and transmission.
 Overactivation of THαβ against autoantigen will cause type 2 antibody-dependent cytotoxic hypersensitivity.
 Myasthenia gravis or Graves' disease belong to this category.